 Show All Answers

+In accordance with City Code Section 244-6, Whenever there exists upon any property in the City any trash, garbage not collected by the City, refuse, rubbish, litter and other substances which might endanger the health, comfort or general welfare of other residents of the City, the owner of the property shall forthwith remove, or cause to be removed, such materials or substances.
 In accordance with City Code Section 244-11.4 (A), Except as provided herein, no person who owns or is in possession of, in charge of or in control of any property shall store, deposit, scatter or keep on the premises in any residential area any of the following: lumber, scrap metal, construction materials, machinery components, equipment, appliances, furniture not designed and intended for exterior use, or any similar object which is not clearly intended for outdoor use on the premises.

 Insurance companies/citizens will be charged according to the type of service received and the distance of transport to the hospital.
 Charges will be billed to the patient’s health insurance provider, Medicare or Medicaid.
 Patients without health-care coverage will be billed directly.
 If an ambulance responds, but the patient is not transported, there will be no charge.

 Citizens who disclose financial hardships will be billed accordingly, using an “ability-to-pay” scale.